 Likewise, the plain meaning rule does not apply under the Principles.
-Actually, the Principles, Article 5:101(1), state the opposite concept in point of interpretation: "a contract is to be interpreted according to the common of the Principles make specific reference to external elements that must be taken into account when interpreting the contract, explicitly listing44 the relevant circumstances surrounding the contract, such as the preliminary negotiations, the conduct of the parties and the nature of the contract.
+Actually, the Principles, Article 5:101(1), state the opposite concept in point of interpretation: "a contract is to be interpreted according to the common intention of the parties even if this differs from the literal meaning of the words".
+Furthermore, Article 5:102 of the Principles make specific reference to external elements that must be taken into account when interpreting the contract, explicitly listing the relevant circumstances surrounding the contract, such as the preliminary negotiations, the conduct of the parties and the nature of the contract.
 Therefore, the general rule in point of interpretation gives pre-eminence to the common intention of the parties and the judge or the arbitrator is supposed to detach from the literal meaning of the writing in order to determine such intention.
 It is therefore clear that in interpreting the contract under the Principles, the judge or the arbitrator is not limited to the "four corners of the writing", but is supposed to consider external elements in order to ascertain the common intention of the contracting parties.

-42 Principles of European Contract Law, Parts I and II, edited by O. LANDO and H. BEALE, The Hague, 2000, at xxii.

-43 Id. at xxv.
+&lt;sup>42 Principles of European Contract Law, Parts I and II, edited by O. LANDO and H. BEALE, The Hague, 2000, at xxii.
+Id. at xxv.